input-output-hk/daedalus/.github/pull_request_template.md

 ### Basics

 - [ ] PR assigned to the PR author(s)
-- [ ] Teammates from your squad (and those familiar with changed part of the app) are assigned as PR reviewers.
+- [ ] Teammates from your squad (and those familiar with changed part of the app) are assigned as PR reviewers
 - [ ] If there are UI changes, Alexander Rukin assigned as an additional reviewer
 - [ ] All visual regression testing has been reviewed (assign `run Chromatic` label to PR to trigger the run)
 - [ ] PR has appropriate labels (`release-vNext`, `feature`/`bug`/`chore`, `WIP`)